-- Remove the valve cap. - Let the air out of the tyre completely by pressing the pin in the centre of the valve in. - Remove the 5 cylinder head screws (back of the wheel, 2). - Remove the rim halves from the tyre. - Remove the inner tube from the tyre. - Repair the inner tube and re-fit, or replace it with a new one.
+- Always make sure to completely release the air pressure by pressing the pin in the centre of the valve! - Unscrew valve cap. - Let the air out of the tyre completely by pressing the pin in the centre of the valve in. - Remove the 5 cylinder head screws (back of the wheel, 2. - Remove the rim halves from the tyre. - Remove the inner tube from the tyre. - Repair inner tube and replace, or insert new.

-In case the old inner tube is to be repaired and used again, and it happens to get wet during repair, then it is easier to re-fit it if you powder it lightly with talcum powder.
+If the old inner tube is to be repaired and re-used, and has become wet during repair, you can make replacement easier by sprinkling the inner tube with a little talcum powder.